open-feature/spec/specification/sections/01-flag-evaluation.md

 #### Requirement 1.1.2.2

-> The `provider mutator` function **MUST** await the termination `initialize` function on the newly registered provider before using it to resolve flag values.
+> The `provider mutator` function **MUST** await the termination of the `initialize` function on the newly registered provider before using it to resolve flag values.

 The `provider's` readiness can state can be determined from its `status` member/accessor.
 Provider instances which are already active (because they have been bound to other `names` or otherwise) need not be initialized again.